Bedford County Tennessee Fair

 • Reasonable precautions will be taken, however, the fair board and/or University of Tennessee/Tennessee State University Extension will not be responsible for the loss or damage of any article.

-• The Fair premiums will be paid at $5.00 for 1st place with a blue ribbon, $4.00 for 2nd place with a red ribbon, and $3.00 for 3rd place with a yellow ribbon.
+• The Fair premiums will be paid at $5.00 for first place with a blue ribbon, $4.00 for second place with a red ribbon, and $3.00 for third place with a yellow ribbon.

 • All decisions by fair judges are final.